Manufacturing KPIs & Metrics

 Example: Increase revenue per employee by 15% up to 01/12/2020

-KPIs are powerful tools to monitor, control and analyze the performance of the organization.
+Key Performance Indicators (KPIs) are powerful tools to monitor, control and analyze the performance of the organization.
 It will help you to stay focused and on track to achieve your key business objectives.
 However, please keep in mind, that merely defining KPIs will not work.
 You have to imbibe a culture in the company that everyone has to work towards the KPIs.
 You must monitor and review KPIs weekly, monthly or quarterly as agreed upon.
-Every organization should focus on the KPIs to achieve operational efficiency, grow and scale.
+Organizations should focus on the Manufacturing KPIs to achieve operational efficiency, grow and scale.